 The Oura Ring works by tracking symptoms through the finger, including respiration rate and body temperature.
 Overall, the ring can detect the patient’s temperature, heart rate, respiration rate, and more.

-On the other hand, healthcare professionals can track the spread of the virus by using Kinsa, a smart thermometer.
+On the other hand, healthcare professionals can track the virus’s spread by using Kinsa, a smart thermometer.

 Kinsa works by using anonymized data to track fevers across the country of its use.
-It pulls data from 500,000 thermometers in the nation of its location and compares its findings with 162,000 readings per day from its database of local thermometers.
+It pulls data from 500,000 thermometers in the nation of its location and compares its findings with 162,000 readings per day from its local thermometers database.